 Leb-kamai may be a region or city but no other writer mentions it, which suggests that it wasn't very significant.
 And that makes it rather odd that it is mentioned as singled-out victim of a destroying force that is potent enough to sack Babylon.
 Some scholars (as endorsed by BDB Theological Dictionary) suggest that Leb-kamai (לב קמי) was another name for the Gambulai (קמבלי), which was an unmentioned nomadic tribe in the south of Chaldea, but this theory lacks any compelling evidence and also doesn't explain why Jeremiah would use this alternate name.

-Other scholars have pointed out that when we run our name through the Athbash cypher (replacing the letter א with the ת, the letter ב with the ש, and so on), we get כש דים, Kesedim, which is Hebrew for Chaldeans.
+Other scholars have pointed out that when we run our name through the Athbash cipher (replacing the letter א with the ת, the letter ב with the ש, and so on), we get כש דים, Kashedim, which is Hebrew for Chaldeans.
 The name Sheshach appears to be another instance of this (Jeremiah 25:26, 51:41), but it's not clear why Jeremiah thought it necessary to create or utilize these nicknames.
 It may very well be that Jeremiah used a kind of code which neither Babylonian security nor modern Scripture theorists have been able to crack.

 In other words, there are reasons galore to construe Leb-kamai as the name of a specific region in Babylon, but very little material to explain why Jeremiah would zoom in on this particular region.
-Perhaps there is yet undiscovered portent in this particular instance of employ of the Athbash cypher, and perhaps the phenomenon is a cute coincidence and nothing more.
+Perhaps there is yet undiscovered portent in this particular instance of employ of the Athbash cipher, and perhaps the phenomenon is a cute coincidence and nothing more.
 All things considered, the phrase Leb-kamai appears to makes most sense when it's considered as part of the narrative, and describing a condemning quality of Babylon itself:

 🔼Etymology of the name Leb-kamai